digital-asset/daml/language-support/ts/codegen/README.md

 #### Variants

-A type of additive expressions in DAML.
+A type of additive expressions in Daml.
 ```haskell
 data Expr a =
     Lit a